Social activities, bringing our members and our colleagues together, is at the core of the SJA’s activities throughout the year

-In 2016, our annual Autumn Golf Day will be staged for a 10th consecutive year at leafy Muswell Hill, one of suburban London’s finest and best tended courses.
+In 2016 our annual Autumn Golf Day was staged for a 10th consecutive year at leafy Muswell Hill, one of suburban London’s finest and best tended courses.

 Founded in 1893, Muswell Hill Golf Club is a par 71, 6,100-yard parkland course and a great test of golf.
-The tree-lined, undulating fairways and outstanding greens are a pleasure to play and the final stretch is probably one of the toughest finishes among golf courses in London.
+The tree-lined, undulating fairways and outstanding greens was a pleasure to play and the final stretch probably one of the toughest finishes among golf courses in London.

-The main competition among the members will be for the SJA’s Phil Sheldon Trophy, named in honour of the late golf photographer who was also a popular member of the north London club.
+At our Golf Days, the main competition among the members is for the SJA’s Phil Sheldon Trophy, named in honour of the late golf photographer who was also a popular member of the north London club.

 The cost per day per head includes an 18-hole round of golf (usually playing in three-ball groups), a two-course late lunch, trophies and prizes, and usually involves a subsidised rate for SJA members.

 Contacts are key for any journalist, and the SJA tries to help foster good relations between our members and colleagues, together with press officers of the major sports federations, sponsors and event organisers.

 These may take the form of sporting lunches, with key figures from international and domestic sport, international media receptions for visiting colleagues from overseas here in Britain for a major sporting event, as we did in 2012 for the London Olympics, for the 2014 Commonwealth Games in Glasgow, and in 2015 for the Rugby World Cup.